Gal919/Movie-Web-App/README.md

 - **Home component:**
 ```
-The user fill a form with movie name.
-Once the player stops typeing for half second an get
+The user fill a form with the movie name.
+Once the player stops typeing for half second, an get
 request sent to the external api using axios library.
 The corresponding movies will be displayed.
 The user can click a movie to see his info and save it to his favorites list.